ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

     * `show.sh` - This script retrieves details of the Schematics workspace for a given LSF cluster prefix.
 It ensures you are logged into the correct account and region, locates the workspace, and then displays its full configuration and state.

 2. Copy the job submission script to the cluster by using the command:

     ```pre
     chmod +x cp.sh
     ./cp.sh <cluster_prefix> submit.sh
     ```

     * `cp.sh` - This script copies the `submit.sh` file into your LSF cluster.
 It validates account and region, fetches the bastion, login, and management IPs, and then securely transfers the `submit.sh` file either to the login node (default) or the management node (if management is specified).
     * `submit.sh` - This script demonstrates how to submit a sample job to the LSF scheduler.
 It provides a simple command (sleep 30) wrapped in an LSF job submission request (bsub).
 By default, it requests 8 CPU cores for the job.

-    Customers can update:
+Users can update:
     * Job options (for example, -n 8 to change the number of requested cores).
     * Command (for example, replace sleep 30 with their own workload).